Shaykh Tusi: Importance of reason

 His emphasis was on the rational dimension of religion, underlining that principles like the commandment to good and prohibition of evil are indispensable according to reason.
 Shaykh Tusi also used rational arguments to validate consensus (ijma) as derived from the principle of lutf.
 According to lutf, God must provide believers with the conditions for religious obedience.

-Pioneering

-Tusi was a leading intellectual who produced biographies (ilm-rijal), traditions, and compendia of knowledge (Fihrist).
-He also started developments that allowed Shia clerics to assume some of the roles previously permitted to only imams, such as collecting and distributing religious taxes, and organizing Friday prayers.

 Najaf Seminary

 According to some scholars, Tusi established the Hawzeh of Najaf after migrating from Baghdad.

 Works

 Tusi wrote over fifty works in different Islamic branches of knowledge such as philosophy, hadith, theology, biography, historiography, exegesis, and tradition.
 Of the four authoritative sources of the Shiites, two are by Tusi: the basic reference books Tahdhib al-Ahkam and Al-Istibsar.
 Both of them pertain to hadiths of Islamic jurisprudence.
 Other books include: